NBISweden/module-repository-submission-dm-practices/_episodes/04-exercise-ENA-submission.md

 - "I have my datasets, what is the submission process?"
 objectives:
 - "Explain the steps of submission to European Nucleotide Archive."
-- "Do a submission using the Webin Submission portal"
+- "Do a submission using the Webin Submissions Portal"
 keypoints:
 - "When in doubt on how to submit, go to the test submission site and do a test submission: [https://wwwdev.ebi.ac.uk/ena/submit/webin](https://wwwdev.ebi.ac.uk/ena/submit/webin)"
 - "The submission process includes registration of study and samples via the browser.
 The sequences and their metadata is submitted via Webin-CLI, a command-line tool that allows for validation."